gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 ---
-title: Developing in React - Starting to See It
+title: From Wordpress to Developing in React — Starting to See It
 date: "2017-10-20"
 author: "Benjamin Read"
 ---